d-krupke/cpsat-primer/README.md

 #### Propagator

-So, we have consistent integral variables in a SAT-formula, but how do we add numerical constraints?
+So, we have consistent integral variables in a SAT-formula, but how do we add numerical constraints as boolean logic?

 Let us take a look on the simple constraint $x=y+z$.
 This constraint can also be expressed as $y=x-z$ and $z=x-y$.